MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/policies-information-protection.md

 ### Prerequisites

-Make sure your app is a SAML-based app that uses Microsoft Entra ID for single sign-on, or is onboarded to Defender for Cloud Apps for conditional access app control.
+Make sure your app is a SAML-based app that uses Microsoft Entra ID for single sign-on, or is onboarded to Defender for Cloud Apps for Conditional Access app control.

 For more information on supported apps, see [Supported apps and clients](proxy-intro-aad.md#supported-apps-and-clients).